NrgXnat/xnat_bash_utils/README.md

 # xnat_bash_utils

 ## Summary
-XTolm is a local bash XNAT-aware console.
+XTolm is a local bash XNAT-aware bash script wrapper that facilitates the execution of batch analyses.

 Useful for: